RMU Ready Plan: Students

-A maximum of two people may accompany each resident student to help with moving in.
+A maximum of two people may accompany each new resident student to help with moving in.
 Temperature checks will be given completed at check-in for students and their support persons, and a move-in day and time will be designated in advance.

 The university will provide temporary housing and care for individuals who cannot go home and must be quarantined or isolated on campus when suspected or confirmed to be infected with COVID-19.

 All students, faculty, staff, and visitors are required to wear masks indoors in all public or shared spaces (with the exception of dining facilities during meals while eating or drinking), and outdoors anywhere they are unable to maintain a consistent distance of at least six feet from other people who are not part of their household.

 Library furniture will be spaced out to assist with safe distancing, unidirectional traffic signage will be employed, and wipes and disinfectant products will be available at the library help desk for users to wipe down equipment.

 Dining facilities will post and maintain capacity limits, with appropriately spaced and limited tables and chairs per table.
 All customers and diners will be required to wear face masks until seated and actually eating or drinking.

 Buffet-style or self-serve food and beverage stations will be replaced with staff-served meal stations.
 Bagged take-out meal option will be available also.

 The Counseling Center will remain open and staff will be available for in-person crisis appointments.
 Staff also will provide teletherapy via telephone or videoconferencing.